lakshminarasimmanv/narasimman-tech/The-Ultimate-2022-Python-Roadmap-For-Everyone/README.md

    1. [Python for Data Analysis](https://amzn.to/3wLD2Sy)
    2. [Practical Statistics for Data Scientists](https://amzn.to/3wFFyex)
-   3. [The Art of Statistics: How to Learn from Data](https://amzn.to/3PCPqwN) - Not a technical Book, but I highly recommend if you want to look at some real world examples and experiences.
+   3. [The Art of Statistics: How to Learn from Data](https://amzn.to/3PCPqwN) - Not a technical book, but I highly recommend it if you want to look at some real-world examples and experiences.

 ### **Additional Resources:**